Are you just getting into the podcasting/sound recording game and need a good microphone to round out your set up?

 - Cardioid – Captures sound in front of the mic.
-Good for all general applications.
+This polar pattern is good for all general applications.

 - Stereo – Captures left and right sound directions.
 Perfect for music recording.

-- Omnidirectional – Picks up sound from all directions.
+- Omnidirectional – This polar pattern picks up sound from all directions.
 Great for podcast recording with multiple guests.

 - Bidirectional – Picks up sound from the front and behind.
 Good for podcasting with one guest.

 The Blue Yeti is fully compatible with every operating system on Windows and Mac of all editions.
 This means you take this mic and plug it into any computer you need to.